 Networks and Environments

-The Evo SDK supports three built-in network configurations plus custom addresses for private or development networks.
+The Evo SDK supports four built-in network configurations plus custom addresses for private or development networks.

 Built-in networks